 \item Our rank allocator uses the singular values (computed in the preceding step) to decide how much to compress each layer.

 \item Then, we iterate through the model and substitute the layers with their truncated versions. \end{enumerate}

-For a thorough examination of the implementation, we refer the reader to our code \footnote{\url{\githuburl}}. \Cref{table:timings} presents timings and peak memory of a run of our method on different models on an RTX 2070 laptop.
-We use 8192 calibration samples (as in our main experiments) divided into batches of 64 samples.
-The rest of the parameters are also equal to those used in our main experiments.
-We note that the peak memory usage is usually attained during activation moment computation, and that by using smaller batch sizes, one could further reduce it.
+For a thorough examination of the implementation, we refer the reader to our code\footnote{\url{\githuburl}}. \Cref{table:timings} presents the runtime breakdown and peak memory usage of our method on different models on the ImageNet-1K dataset, evaluated on an RTX 2080 Ti GPU.
+We use 8192 calibration samples (as in our main experiments), divided into batches of 64 samples.
+All other parameters match those used in the main experiments.
+We note that the peak memory usage typically occurs during the computation of activation moments, and that using smaller batch sizes can further reduce it.

 The only hyperparameters that are expected to affect the runtime of our method are the number of calibration samples and the number of solver iterations.
-For the first, it is only expected to affect (linearly) the activation-gathering phase (Act. in \Cref{table:timings}).
+For the first, it is only expected to affect (linearly) the activation-gathering phase (Act. in \cref{table:timings}).

-Second, the number of solver iterations affects (linearly) the time it takes to produce a solution (Solver in \Cref{table:timings}).
+Second, the number of solver iterations affects (linearly) the time it takes to produce a solution (Solver in \cref{table:timings}).
 Its runtime is negligible (less than 0.15 seconds in the runs of this section, using 300 iterations).

-Finally, we reiterate that the most expensive steps (activation moment gathering and factorization/whitening) are cached, allowing one to obtain different models with different compression configurations in a matter of seconds, on average, even on lower-end hardware, after the first run.
+Finally, we reiterate that the most expensive steps (activation moment gathering and factorization/whitening) are cached, allowing one to obtain different models with different compression configurations in a matter of seconds on average, even on lower-end hardware, after the first run.
 We also note that our implementation was not particularly optimized (as compression time is not a bottleneck in our evaluations), and that further runtime gains are probably attainable.